๐ŸงฌMolecular Biology

 Colony PCR

-• Screens colonies directly without plasmid purification—bacterial cells are added straight to the PCR reaction and lysed during initial denaturation
+• Screens colonies directly without plasmid purification.
+Bacterial cells are picked from a plate and added straight to the PCR reaction; they lyse during the initial denaturation step, releasing template DNA.

-• Primer design is critical—use one vector-specific primer and one insert-specific primer to confirm both presence and correct orientation
+• Primer design is critical.
+Using one vector-specific primer and one insert-specific primer confirms both the presence of the insert and its correct orientation.
+If the insert were flipped, that primer pair wouldn't produce a product.

-• Rapid screening tool that saves time before committing to full plasmid extraction and sequencing
+• This is a rapid screening tool that saves time when you have many colonies to test before committing to full plasmid extraction and sequencing.

 Vectors and Delivery Systems

 Getting your recombinant DNA into a host cell requires both a vehicle (the vector) and a delivery method (transformation).
-Vectors must replicate autonomously and carry selectable markers so you can identify cells that received them.
+Vectors must replicate autonomously inside the host and carry selectable markers so you can identify cells that received them.

 Plasmid Vectors